Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 Make this chicken fricassee recipe, aka Hühnerfrikassee, and you'll think you're back in Oma's kitchen.
-German comfort food.
-Originally just a 'leftover' meal, now it graces the best restaurant menus.

 It's interesting how some foods bring back memories of one's childhood.
 Especially when these memories are pleasant, these foods become comfort foods.
 Chicken fricassee is one of these, for sure.
+German food at its best.

 There’s something absolutely mouth-watering about having a German meat-and-potato dinner.
 Get Oma's revised collection of her favorites in German Meat Dishes.